nirajkumar1002/nirajkumar1002/README.md

 - 💬 Ask me about **Python, C**
 - 📫 How to reach me: yesiamniraj@gmail.com
 - 😄 Pronouns: **nirumma**
-- ⚡ Fun fact: Some People says i'm funny🤔 that's the fun fact
+- ⚡ Fun fact: Some People says i'm funny🤔 isn't it a fun fact??